nhn/tui.image-editor/apps/toast-ui.react-image-editor/README.md

 ### Import

-You can use Toast UI Image-Editor for React as a ECMAScript module or a CommonJS module.
+You can use Toast UI Image Editor for React as a ECMAScript module or a CommonJS module.
 As this module does not contain CSS files, you should import `tui-image-editor.css` from `tui-image-editor/dist` manually.

 * Using ECMAScript module